 Music: Right, right, Katy Perry’s Witness finally comes out June 9th, her supposed conscious pop reinvention, but perhaps it’s Lorde’s return the following week with Melodrama that people are more eager for.

 What You Can Ignore:

 Film: So many sequels this month, and if you’re into these franchises, then by all means keep up.
 If you’re not, well, there’s more than enough other options.
-Still, we’ll note there’s yet another Transformers movies on June 21st (this one subtitled _The Last Knigh_t, which probably does not indicate it’s the last movie) and a third Despicable Me on June 30th.
-Amityville: The Awakening (somehow the 19th film in The Amityville Horror saga) also hits June 30th with Scott Disick-victim Bella Thorne in the lead role.
+Still, we’ll note there’s yet another Transformers movies on June 21st (this one subtitled _The Last Knight, which probably does not indicate it’s the last movie) and a third Despicable Me on June 30th.
+Amityville: The Awakening_ (somehow the 19th film in The Amityville Horror saga) also hits June 30th with Scott Disick-victim Bella Thorne in the lead role.

 Music: Turns out Nickleback has a new album coming out this month called Feed the Machine, which really comes in handy for categories like this.